 - 3 tablespoons (42 grams) unsalted butter or refined coconut oil1 (use coconut oil for dairy-free)

-- 3 tablespoon (28 grams) whole wheat flour, whole spelt flour, all-purpose flour or buckwheat flour (for a gluten-free version)
+- 3 tablespoon (28 grams) buckwheat flour (for a gluten-free version) or whole wheat flour, whole spelt flour, all-purpose flour for a non-GF version

 - Preheat the oven to 350°F (176°C) and spray two 6-ounce (180ml) ramekins very well with cooking spray.

 - In a medium bowl, mix together the sugar, egg, egg yolk, Frangelico, espresso powder and salt.
 Let it sit for 10 minutes.
 This is so the coconut sugar has a chance to dissolve.

 - Meanwhile, melt the chocolate and coconut oil in the microwave at half power, in 30 second increments, until melted.
 Stir after every increment.

 - Add the chocolate mixture to the sugar mixture and stir just until combined.

 - Sprinkle the flour over the chocolate mixture and fold in.
 Do not over mix!
 Your cakes will be tough if you do.
 Only fold in until no more flour streaks remain.